grzegorzmazur/yacas/docs/reference_manual/io.rst

       In> FullForm(2*I*b^2);
       (* (Complex 0 2 )(^ b 2 ))
       Out> Complex(0,2)*b^2;

-      The first example shows how the expression {a+b+c} is internally represented.
-In the second example, {2*I} is first evaluated to {Complex(0,2)} before the expression is printed.
+   The first example shows how the expression :math:`a+b+c` is internally represented.
+In the second example, :math:`2i` is first evaluated to ``Complex(0,2)`` before the expression is printed.

    .. seealso:: :func:`LispRead`, :func:`Listify`, :func:`Unlist`

 .. function:: Echo(item)
+              Echo(items)

    high-level printing routine

    :param item: the item to be printed
-   :param list: a list of items to be printed
+   :param items: a list of items to be printed

    If passed a single item, {Echo} will evaluate it and print it to the  current output, followed by a newline.
 If {item} is a string,